salesforce/apollo/README.md

 The Apollo Delphinius project is an experimental multi-tenant, distributed system platform.
 Apollo provides a secure communications overlay using Fireflies.
 The consensus layer is supplied by an asynchronous bft consensus protocol.
-The sql state interface is via a JDBC connection over replicated SQL state machines, supported by checkpointed CHOAM linear logs.
+The sql state interface is via a JDBC connection over replicated SQL state machines, supported by check pointed CHOAM linear logs.
 Decentralized identity and key management are provided as a foundational service and integrated into the MTLS grpc communication.